genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/10_web-training/02_web-training-day2.md

 public async connectedCallback() { //add this method to Order class
     super.connectedCallback(); //FASTElement implementation

-    const msg = await this.connect.snapshot('ALL_INSTRUMENTS'); //get a snapshot of data from ALL_INTRUMENTS data server console.log(msg); //add this to look into the data returned and understand its structure this.allInstruments = msg.ROW?.map(instrument => ({
+    const msg = await this.connect.snapshot('ALL_INSTRUMENTS'); //get a snapshot of data from ALL_INSTRUMENTS data server console.log(msg); //add this to look into the data returned and understand its structure this.allInstruments = msg.ROW?.map(instrument => ({
       value: instrument.INSTRUMENT_ID, label: instrument.INSTRUMENT_NAME}));